-A GI was required for a high-profile mixed-use development in the heart of Fulham, transforming a redundant gas works site into a high-quality new urban quarter.
-The development comprises almost 2000 new homes with a range of complimentary uses across 15 new buildings up to 37 storeys in height.
-At the heart of the masterplan, a new square will provide an enhanced setting for two Grade-II listed buildings and a listed war memorial, whilst a new urban park also provides much needed amenity space for the wider community and a setting for the Grade-II listed Gasholder No. 2.
+A Ground Investigation was required for a high-profile mixed-use development in the heart of Fulham, transforming a redundant gasworks site into a high-quality new urban quarter.
+The development comprises almost 2000 new homes with a range of complementary uses across 15 new buildings up to 37 storeys in height.
+At the heart of the master plan, a new square will provide an enhanced setting for two Grade-II listed buildings and a listed war memorial, whilst a new urban park also provides much-needed amenity space for the wider community and a setting for the Grade-II listed Gasholder No. 2.

 The works were carried out using in-house drilling rigs including our cable percussion rig, multi-purpose rigs, hand-held windowless sampling equipment, and a JCB 3CX.
 All works were supervised on a full-time basis by suitably qualified Engineering Geologists, with logging carried out to BS5930: 2015+A1:2020 and BS EN ISO 14688 [Parts 1 and 2].